Moog synthesizer: Early adopters and Switched-On Bach

 Most Moog synthesizers were owned by universities or record labels, and used to create soundtracks or jingles.
 By 1970, only 28 were owned by musicians.
 The Moog was first used by experimental composers including Richard Teitelbaum, Dick Hyman, and Perrey and Kingsley.

 The composer Mort Garson recorded the first album on the West Coast to use the Moog synthesizer, The Zodiac: Cosmic Sounds (1967).
 Moog attended a recording session for the album, which helped convince him of the synthesizer's commercial potential.
 Garson also used the Moog to write jingles and soundtracks, which helped make its sounds ubiquitous.
 In 1969, Garson used the Moog to compose a soundtrack for the televised footage of the Apollo 11 moonwalk, creating a link between electronic music and space in the American popular imagination.

 In 1968, Wendy Carlos released Switched-On Bach, an album of Bach compositions arranged for Moog synthesizer.
 It won three Grammy Awards and was the first classical album certified platinum.
 The album is credited for popularising the Moog and demonstrating that synthesizers could be more than "random noise machines".
 For a period, the name Moog became so associated with electronic music that it was sometimes used as a generic term for any synthesizer.
 Moog liked this, but disapproved of the numerous "cruddy" novelty records released with his name attached, such as Music to Moog By, Moog España and Moog Power.

-Also in 1968, Doug McKechnie gained access to a Moog modular Series III (one of the first to be produced, with serial number 004) through his friend Bruce Hatch.
-McKechnie was one of the first musicians to use the instrument for live performances.
-He appeared with it on "What's Become of the Baby", on Grateful Dead's Aoxomoxoa (1969), and performed live with the band at Bay Area gigs as well as at the Altamont Free Concert (1969).
-McKechnie used the Moog for a performance of Terry Riley's In C at the San Francisco Opera House (1969).
-Other performances included at the opening of Frank Oppenheimer's Exploratorium; the multimedia attraction Robin (1972) screened at the Family Dog concert hall; and the first ever concert at the Berkeley Art Museum.
-McKechnie was forced to stop playing the Moog after Hatch sold it to Tangerine Dream in 1972.